Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Schwarzschild-Like Black Hole

 \subsubsection{First Case: $A_\mu=\left(0,A(r),0,0\right)$}

-In this subsection, we will consider the simplest Weyl vector field $A_\mu=\left(0,A(r),0,0\right)$, with $A(r)$ an arbitrary function.
-Comparing the time-time and radial-radial components of the Eqs. (\ref{eqii}), we obtain the relation
+In this subsection, we will consider the simplest Weyl vector field $A_\mu=\left(0,A(r),0,0\right)$, with~$A(r)$ an arbitrary function.
+Comparing the time-time and radial-radial components of the Equation~(\ref{eqii}), we obtain the relation

-We can further simplify this equation assuming that $\beta(r)=-\alpha(r)+\epsilon$, with $\epsilon$ some constant.
+We can further simplify this equation assuming that $\beta(r)=-\alpha(r)+\epsilon$, with~$\epsilon$ some constant.
 Thus, we can find a solution for $A(r)$:

-where $\omega>0$ we call Weyl constant.
-We impose that $\omega$ is a positive constant to ensure that $A(r)$ is well defined and $A(r)>0$, no singularities or null length of the parallel transported vector appear, as can be seen in Eq. (\ref{constr-Weyl-ansatz1}).
+where $\omega>0$, we call this the Weyl constant.
+We impose that $\omega$ is a positive constant to ensure that $A(r)$ is well defined and $A(r)>0$, and no singularities or null length of the parallel transported vector appear, as~can be seen in Equation~(\ref{constr-Weyl-ansatz1}).

-Thus, considering the field equations (\ref{vacuumfieldeqs}), it easy to see that the solutions to the metric functions take the form:
+Thus, considering the field equations~(\ref{vacuumfieldeqs}), it easy to see that the solutions to the metric functions take the following form:

 where $M>0$ is the black hole mass.
 We note that the relation between the components of the metric is $g_{11}=-\frac{1+6\left(\frac{M}{w}\right)}{g_{00}}$.
-This numerical factor can be absorbed into a redefinition of the radial variable, namely $r\to \tilde{r}$ such that $d\tilde{r}^2=1+6\left(\frac{M}{w}\right)dr^2$.
+This numerical factor can be absorbed into a redefinition of the radial variable, namely, $r\to \tilde{r}$, such that $d\tilde{r}^2=\left(1+6\left(\frac{M}{w}\right)\right)dr^2$.